davidstavin/osticket-prereqs/README.md

 [HeidiSQL](https://www.heidisql.com/download.php)
 - FOSS administration tool for working on databases like MariaDB and MySQL.
 Provides a GUI and is extremely popular

-Your downloads folder should appear as such
+Below is an image of the downloads folder containing all the (x64) dependencies used in this tutorial.
 <img width="2103" height="1193" alt="osTicket_downloads-fixed" src="https://github.com/user-attachments/assets/6a6a3aa0-c61e-427b-b4d3-1282708db900" />

 ## Step 3: Enable IIS with CGI
+Before installing the dependencies IIS for Windows needs to be enabled.

-Within the VM, Press `Windows + R` then type `optionalfeatures` and hit enter.
-Make sure that the task is run with adminstrator privleges as depicted.
+Within the Remote VM, Press `Windows + R` then type `optionalfeatures`, ensure "run with adminstrator privleges" is depicted and hit `Enter` (Use `Ctrl + Shift + Enter` if not depicted)

-*Alternatively*, you can search for `Turn Windows features on or off` in the start menu, right-click and press "Run as Adminstrator"
+*Alternatively*, you can search for `Turn Windows features on or off` in the Windows start menu, right-click and press "Run as Adminstrator"
 <img width="771" height="484" alt="osTicket-WinR" src="https://github.com/user-attachments/assets/ec64a789-99a8-4076-9394-4297e914032f" />

 Within the next Window scroll down until you find "Internet Information Services" andd enable it by checking the box.